 Reaction—The Hero refuses to act or makes unsuccessful plans.

-(C3) Complication—This forces the hero to act or change plans.
+(C3) Complication/Campaign—This forces the hero to act or change plans.
 Ends Act One, usually 25%.

 Preparation and Problems—The Hero learns skills and acquires both allies and enemies.
 Several small problems occur and are overcome.
 This is the longest stretch of the book and may include backstory.